beanc16/dotnet-responses/README.md

 app.get("/bad-request", function(req, res)
 {
     // Call res.status to set statusCode to 400
-    BadRequest.status({
+    // (This example serves no functional purpose, as BadRequest has a status code of 400 by default) BadRequest.status({
         res,                                // Response object from express
         statusCode: 400,                    // Number (optional)